 An inexperienced director.
 Two first-time screenwriters.
 A star with limited command of the English language.
 Creature designs so underwhelming they were junked and restarted from scratch.
 A production so low on funds that it had to be shut down before an ending was even attempted so the producers could beg for more money.

 This sounds more like the making of a Hollywood disaster than a movie that would become part of the pop culture lexicon.
-But 25 years ago today, on June 12th, 1987, the fruit of those sometimes troubled labors was unleashed on an unsuspecting public and a modern classic was born.
+But 26 years ago this month, on June 12th, 1987, the fruit of those sometimes troubled labors was unleashed on an unsuspecting public and a modern classic was born.